twonth/winning-at-windows/README.md

   - [BatteryMode](https://github.com/tarcode-apps/BatteryMode): similar to the standard tray widget, but with built in functionality to change the power plan and with more customization options (e.g., the ability bring back the Windows 7 battery tray icon).
   - [CircleBattery](http://rebelvalkyrie.com/?page=circle-battery): tray widget where remaining battery power is displayed in a glowing circular arc.
 A press in the middle prevents your computer from locking or going to sleep.

 * [OnTopReplica](https://github.com/LorenzCK/OnTopReplica): generates a resizable, always on-top-replica of a window or window region.
-Useful for rolling your own PIP mode for programs without built-in-support (looking at you, [Stremio](https://www.stremio.com/)).
+Lets you roll your own PIP mode for programs lacking native support (looking at you, [Stremio](https://www.stremio.com/)).

 * [MiniBin](https://e-sushi.net/): open and empty the recycle bin from the system tray.
 Themeable.